 The traps and pitfalls of developing an output-based agency fee model

-Since 2004 we have been working with a workload agency fee model, used to calculate agency resources based on work to be undertaken and the outputs delivered.
-Meanwhile, in the USA, my colleague and Chairman of TrinityP3 USA has been developing his Scope MetricTM model since 1995.
+Since 2004, we have been using a workload agency fee model to calculate agency resources based on the work to be undertaken and the outputs delivered.

-More importantly, TrinityP3 had more than 15 years of data for media agencies, and with Michael Farmer’s Scope MetricTM model, were able to replicate the same approach for media agencies based on outputs.
+More importantly, TrinityP3 had more than 15 years of data on media agencies and was able to replicate the same approach based on outputs.

 Reading the trade media, it appears that the industry has caught up with this methodology and that many people are today developing their own output-based model.
-This includes procurement teams, agencies and other consultants.
-Having had discussions and reviewed a significant number of these models it seems appropriate to offer an overview of many of the common traps and pitfalls impacting the development of these models.
+This includes procurement teams, agencies, and other consultants.
+Having had discussions and reviewed a significant number of these models, it seems appropriate to offer an overview of many of the common traps and pitfalls impacting their development.

 Sampling

-Sampling is a significant issue for this approach and the trap here is often two-fold.
-Either the sample is too small or narrow or it is too large.
-(Yes, it is possible to be too large).
+Sampling is a significant issue for this approach, and the trap is often twofold: Either the sample is too small or narrow, or it is too large.
+(Yes, it is possible to be too large.)
 Let me explain.
 Let’s start with a small or narrow sample.

-You sit down with the incumbent agency or agencies and you ask them to provide the underlying numbers of hours to deliver particular tasks.
-There is an assumption here that the data is robust and accurate, as in statistical terms, the sample and the data population could be considered equivalent.
+You sit down with the incumbent agency or agencies and ask them to provide the underlying numbers of hours to deliver particular tasks.
+The assumption here is that the data is robust and accurate, as in statistical terms, the sample and the data population could be considered equivalent.

-Likewise, simply relying on very large samples of data from multiple sources can also be problematic.
-As we have seen in our own modelling, the resources required in hours will vary dramatically for the same or similar output based on the advertiser team, the advertiser category and the advertiser complexity.
+Likewise, simply relying on very large data samples from multiple sources can also be problematic.
+As we have seen in our own modelling, the resources required in hours will vary dramatically for the same or similar output based on the advertiser team, the advertiser category, and the advertiser complexity.
 Simply averaging a huge pool of data will result in an average result.
-Yet, no-one wants to pay for average advertising, do they?
+Yet, no one wants to pay for average advertising, do they?

 Like for like

-This brings us to the next trap.
-Defining the like for like comparison of what is the output.
-A product, such as a cake mix, or a computer can be defined by its metrics.
-The weight, ingredients, components, materials etc. Likewise, one of the complexities to overcome is the diversity of outputs in a measurable and comparable way.
+This brings us to the next trap: Defining the like-for-like comparison of the output.
+A product, such as a cake mix or a computer, can be defined by its metrics: weight, ingredients, components, materials, etc. Likewise, one of the complexities to overcome is the diversity of outputs measurably and comparably.

-After all, a Facebook campaign could mean a thousand different things to as many people.
-But beyond defining the specific and measurable outputs, we have also had to contend with defining it as a standalone origination, or is it an extension of an existing campaign or communication idea?
-Is it simply an adaptation of previous work?
-And is it part of a complex, simple or moderate level of communication complexity?
+After all, a Facebook campaign could mean a thousand different things to as many people as possible.
+But beyond defining the specific and measurable outputs, we have also had to contend with defining it as a standalone origination, an extension of an existing campaign or communication idea, an adaptation of previous work, or part of a complex, simple, or moderate level of communication complexity.

-Almost a decade ago, we were engaged in benchmarking the output-based model of a major global advertiser.
-They had less than 100 outputs that were used across more than eighty markets.
+Almost a decade ago, we benchmarked the output-based model of a major global advertiser.
+They had less than 100 outputs used across over eighty markets.
 The biggest challenge of the project was not the benchmarking, it was defining what each of these outputs, often with terms such as “Brand TVC” actually meant.
-What we did discover, is that the exact definition of each one appeared to differ by market, providing us with more than eighty different definitions.
+We discovered that the exact definition of each one appeared to differ by market, providing us with more than eighty different definitions.

 But with more than three thousand outputs and a whole range of levels to tweak and set based on the current practices and levels of complexity, the truth is, like well-tailored clothing, we can make an output-based model to fit you perfectly.